Running with Plantar Fasciitis

 This is a normal response to training.
 If changes in training occur too rapidly, or if you do not manage the tissue well during aggressive blocks of training, the stage is set for the tissue to adapt poorly and lead to PF pain.

 Here are the primary solutions to consider if you find yourself battling plantar fasciitis:

 - Reduce your mileage

-I’m not saying stop completely (although sometimes it is important to do so), but definitely consider taking 1-2 weeks of lower volume to see how your body responds to running with plantar fasciitis.
-Try not to up your total weekly mileage by more than 10% a week once you start building again.
+If you’re suffering from plantar fasciitis, you don’t always have to stop running completely (although sometimes it’s important to do so), but definitely consider taking 1-2 weeks of lower volume to see how your body responds to running with plantar fasciitis.
+Try not to increase your total weekly mileage by more than 10% a week once you start training again.

 Along the same lines, make sure that you are taking time every 2-3 weeks to reduce mileage and de-load.
 This allows your body to recover and strengthen for the next block of training.

 Take account of how much speed work and hill training you are doing.
 Both of these are great in the right doses, but they do place much higher stresses on the Achilles tendon and plantar fascia.
 Consider removing a session or two a week if you think you may be overdoing it.
 You may also simply need more recovery time after these intense sessions (48 hours or more).